 symbols, words, brochures, or living exhibits.
 If your culture merits

 some explaining, take the opportunity to engage the young, the old, and

-13. Entrances, gateways, and exits are easy to spot.
+13. Entrances, gateways, and exits need to be easy to spot.
 Formal entrances to the neighborhood may or may not consist of monuments, arches, gateways, or signage.
 But there should be a sense of arrival at a worthwhile destination.

 Trees, public art, median strips, colored pavement, banners, or a change of streetscape all could be used to form an entranceway.
 Just make sure it's welcoming and compatible with neighborhood character.

-Frequently overlooked, exits from the neighborhood also should be easy to see.
+Frequently overlooked, the exits from the neighborhood also should be easy to find.
 You never want anyone to leave, of course, but when they do, their last memory of your neighborhood shouldn't be how tricky it was to find the way back to the highway.

 Subscribe to our monthly e-mail newsletter, called USEFUL COMMUNITY PLUS, which provides you with short features or tips about timely topics for neighborhoods, towns and cities, community organizations, rural environments, and our international friends.
 Unsubscribe any time.
 Give it a try.